SoloTech01/PhoneX/README.md

 1.2

+Added features:

-Added features: -all phone numbers generated using the program exists and are 100% valid
+- all phone numbers generated using the program exists and are 100% valid

 -saves phone numbers as a .txt file in both the current working directory and in the android general storage path in a folder "phonex"